VulcanValkyrie/refstack-sync-and-verify/README.md

     for company and product id, as well as converting federated and license_update fields from the human-readable string format to the tinyint format used by mysql to represent booleans
+* 3/15/17
+  - added a script which reformats a test results spreadsheet for greater readability, as well as checking links to make sure they are all valid

 ////////////////////////////////////Current Status & Functionality//////////////////////////////////////////////

+* sync-db.py
-* populates db if db does not exist
+  - populates db if db does not exist
-* updates db based on existing records that have been changed
+  - updates db based on existing records that have been changed
-* adds new records for product pairs that have been recently added to the spreadsheet
+  - adds new records for product pairs that have been recently added to the spreadsheet
-* checks links and flags test results whose links are broken/nonexistent
+  - checks links and flags test results whose links are broken/nonexistent
+* check-spreadsheet.py
+  - checks links
+  - (attempts to) reformat lines with multiple entries for the sake of easier updatability
+    * this is still quirky

 ////////////////////////////////////////////////Coming Soon///////////////////////////////////////////////////////